lsprangers/lsprangers.github.io/docs/dsa/succinct_data_structures/index.md

     select  = [0, 5, 10, 11, 14]
 ```

-Then, for any letter, we can find:
+Then, for any letter, you can find:
 - What substring it's apart of via `rank(idx)`
 - Get the start of that substring, or any adjacent substrings via `select(rank(idx))`